 For each team created in Teams, we’re given a SharePoint site collection for storing and organizing the files uploaded in Teams.
-With that site collection comes an Office 365 group to provide permissions and security.
+With that site collection comes an Microsoft 365 group to provide permissions and security.

 In one quick and easy step Teams automatically gives us the security and document management features we have come to rely on over the years.
 It’s pretty good stuff, until we start thinking about, you know, the “G-Word” and the implications of anyone and everyone creating sites and groups.
 We do love Teams.
 We also kind of fear it.